Drone regulations in Nepal

-Compulsory insurance: Even if it is not stipulated, you should take out a personal liability insurance for drones.
+Compulsory insurance: Even if it is not stipulated, you should take out personal liability insurance for drones.

 Maximum take-off weight (MTOW): Up to a weight of 2 kilograms, drones are allowed to fly on private land without permission.
 With a take-off weight of more than 7 kilograms, the maximum flight altitude is 200 feet (60 meters).
 Drones may weigh up to 20 kilograms.

 Distance to airports: Unfortunately, I have not found a specific guideline, but you should keep several kilometers distance from airports.

-Other safe distances: As I understand, drones with a camera are classified as Small Unmanned Surveillance Aircraft, for which certain minimum distances (150 meters to crowds, 50 meters to buildings and vehicles) must be observed.
+Other safe distances: As I understand, drones with a camera are classified as Small Unmanned Surveillance Aircraft, for which specific minimum distances (150 meters to crowds, 50 meters to buildings and vehicles) must be observed.

-Flight bans: I do not know any special flight bans for drones in Nepal.
+Flight bans: I do not know any particular flight bans for drones in Nepal.

 Flight approval: In Nepal, the flying of a drone is permitted in principle, but you must apply for an authorization from the Civil Aviation Authority Nepal (CAAN) if you want to make film recordings.

 Time of operations: In Nepal, drones may be operated only during the day.

-Specific regulations: Because of the high location, the air is partly very rare.
+Specific regulations: Because of the high location, the air is very thin.
 Not all drones can fly at these heights.
-Before your Nepal trip, I would check if your drone can fly in these regions.
+Before your Nepal trip, I would check if your drone can operate in these regions.

 Regulations for commercial pilots: Commercial copter users need permission from the authorities.